*Video at the end of post.

 “And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth” (NKJV).

 Seven is the number of completion, and Jesus is the complete strength of God in the flesh given to us by His grace.
-By faith we grab hold of this Horn of Strength, so the enemy can not have authority in our lives anymore.
+By faith we grab hold of this Horn of Strength, so the enemy cannot have authority in our lives anymore.

-We must take up our horn today and take back the authority Jesus died on the cross to give us.
+We must take up our horn today and take back the authority Jesus died on the Cross to give us.
 The horn of Christ is our strength!

-“Blessed is the Lord God of Israel, For He has visited and redeemed His people, And has raised up a horn of salvation for us
+“Blessed is the Lord God of Israel, For He has visited and redeemed His people, And has raised up a horn of salvation for us In the house of His servant David” (Luke 1.68-69 NKJV).

 Because of salvation on the cross, we have been reconciled back to God and His Horn of Strength is now over us.
 When we received the gift of salvation, we have the Horn of Christ in our lives and the power, authority and victory of God is ours!
 We must embrace this Horn or else the enemy will try to replace it with his false horn of destruction.
+Satan has a counterfeit of the light.

-He has a counterfeit of light: “And no wonder!
+“And no wonder!
 For Satan himself transforms himself into an angel of light” (2 Corinthians 11.14 NKJV).

-And he has a counterfeit horn: “And another sign appeared in heaven: behold, a great, fiery red dragon having seven heads and ten horns, and seven diadems on his heads” (Revelation 12.3 NKJV).
+“And another sign appeared in heaven: behold, a great, fiery red dragon having seven heads and ten horns, and seven diadems on his heads” (Revelation 12.3 NKJV).

 “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Corinthians 10.4-5 NKJV).

 In my book, the River-dwellers have horns, which symbolizes God’s strength over their lives.
 The Sand-shapers, however, extract their horns, which symbolizes that they have removed God and His strength.
+In a sense, I’m trying to take the metaphor of the horn back by writing this series.
+The world has distorted it enough, and I’m tired of the enemy getting all the credit for the horn.

 If you would like to start my award-winning series, you can read or listen to it.
 Buy on Amazon: F’lorna of Rodesh and Chieftain’s Daughter.